SelecTree: Tree Detail

 Longevity Greater than 150 years.

-Leaves Obovate and Lobed, Glossy Dark Green, Bronze or Yellow, Deciduous.
+Leaves Obovate and Lobed, Dark Green, Golden or Yellow or Orange, Deciduous.

 Prolific, Brown Acorn, Medium (0.50 - 1.50 inches), fruiting in Fall or Winter Wildlife use it.